sarasgambato/ExpRoLab_Assignment2/README.md

 We were provided with [this package](https://github.com/CarmineD8/assignment2) and our requirements were:
 - to add a robot in the environment and to spawn it in the initial the position x = -6.0, y = 11.0;
-- to the "semantic" map of the environment by detecting, without moving the base of the robot, all seven AruCo markers that were present around it, by calling the provided service node;
+- to the "semantic" map of the environment by detecting, without moving the base of the robot, all seven [AruCo markers](https://docs.opencv.org/4.x/d5/dae/tutorial_aruco_detection.html) that were present around it, by calling the provided service node;
 - to start the patrolling algorithm by relying on autonomous navigation strategies and on the information collected and stored in the ontology during the previous step;
 - to perform a complete scan of the room (by rotating the base or the camera) when a room was reached.

 ## Software architecture
 The user can find a detailed description of the software architecture that was used [here](https://github.com/sarasgambato/ExpRoLab_Assignment1/blob/master/README.md#software-architecture).

-However, some changes were done:
+However, some changes were done.

-- The `planner` and the `controller` nodes were removed, due to the fact that the robot is now controlled via [move_base](http://wiki.ros.org/move_base).
-In fact, in the state relative to checking the target, a goal with the coordinates of the room that the robot has to reach is sent to the move_base action client.
-- The ontology is not loaded anymore through a function prompting the user:
-  1 the robot moves its arm through the `detect_marker` node, which publishes the list of detected marker on the topic `id_list`.
-The state machine is blocked until the IDs are published;
-  2 once the IDs are published, in the first state of the state machine the ontology is built through a server.
-The server is implemented in the [load_ontology.py](https://github.com/sarasgambato/ExpRoLab_Assignment2/blob/main/scripts/load_ontology.py) script, which takes as request one ID, gets the information about that ID through the [marker server](https://github.com/sarasgambato/ExpRoLab_Assignment2/blob/main/src/marker_server.cpp), and manipulates the ontology.
+### The `detect_marker` node
+This node is responsible of moving the robot's arm, on the top of which there is a camera, in order to detect the markers around itself: the node subscribes to the topic in which the camera publishes the image data, and an ArUco detector process the image to check if there were some markers every time a new message is received .
+The ID of the detected markers are stored in a list and published in the topic `id_list` as a message of type `std_msgs/Int32MultiArray`.

+### The `marker_server` node
+This node implements a server:
+- **request**: ID of a marker
+- **response**: information about a room (its coordinates, the other rooms it is connected to, the doors that connect these rooms)

+Based on the request that the server receives, different information is sent back to client.

+### The `load_ontology` node
+The script [load_ontology.py](https://github.com/sarasgambato/ExpRoLab_Assignment2/blob/main/scripts/load_ontology.py) has been modified in order to implement a server:
+- **request**: ID of a marker
+- **responsee**: room name and its (x,y) coordinates

+Every time the node receives a new request, it gathers information about the ontology through the `marker_server`, manipulates the ontology with the new information, and then it sends back to the client the new information received.

+### Other changes
+1. The `behavior` node, the one implementing the Finite State Machine (FSM), builds the ontology by waiting for the `detect_marker` node to publish the list of IDs, then it sends one ID at a time to the `load_ontology` node, and in the end it stores all the information received by the last mentioned node for further use in the FSM.
+2. Every time the FSM has reasoned about which location to reach, the coordinate of the location are sent as a goal to the [move_base](http://wiki.ros.org/move_base) Action Client, which computes a path to the given point based on the knowledge of the map, which is updated every time the robot moves in the environment through [gmapping](http://wiki.ros.org/gmapping).
+3. The `planner` and `controller` nodes, which simply simulated the planning of a path and the control of the robot, have been removed from the overall architecture, given that now all of this is done through `move_base`.

 ## Installation & running
 ### Installation